 - Consider dose reduction or treatment interruption

-After 5 years of follow-up in the randomized newly diagnosed chronic phase CML trial (n=258), the following cardiac adverse events occurred:
+SPRYCEL can cause cardiac dysfunction.
+After 5 years of follow-up in the randomized, newly diagnosed chronic phase CML trial in adults (n=258), the following cardiac adverse reactions occurred:

 Monitor patients for signs or symptoms consistent with cardiac dysfunction and treat appropriately.